kumar303/hawkrest/docs/index.rst

 - **0.0.6** (2015-09-08)

+  - **IMPORTANT**: If migrating to this version from an earlier version of ``hawkrest``, your Django Rest Framework API views *must* require an authenticated user :ref:`as documented <protecting-api-views>`.
+In other words, older versions of ``hawkrest`` would reject any request that didn't have a Hawk authentication header but this version does not (see the bug fix below).
   - Fixed bug where other HTTP authorization schemes could not be supported at the same time as Hawk.
 Thanks to
     `Mauro Doglio <https://github.com/maurodoglio>`_ for the patch.